DOT Return to Duty Drug Test

 An employee has to take a return to duty drug test after he or she has tested positive for a drug test, refused to get tested or violated other drug and alcohol testing requirements.
 Return to duty drug testing is mandated for DOT regulated drug testing, specifically for safety sensitive positions such as truck and bus drivers, train engineers, pilots and subway operators.

 According to DOT regulations an employee will be subject to a minimum of 6 unannounced follow-up tests in the first 12 months, and can be more frequent and can last as long as 5 years.
-Follow up testing uis determined by the SAP based on the SAP’s or substance abuse professional’s findings.
+Follow up testing is determined by the SAP based on the SAP’s or Substance Abuse Professional’s findings.
 You can learn more about the role of a substance abuse professional or SAP in the return to duty drug testing process in this blog post.

 Owner Operators and Return to Duty